zelisinho/anypoint-examples/importing-a-CSV-file-into-Mongo-DB/README.md

 4  **Open** this example application in Studio

-5 Locate the properties file mule.dev.properties in src/main/resources and set the recently created user with password and database name
+5 Go to Global Elements and set the recently created user with password and database name for the Mongo DB connector.

 6 **Create a folder** called *input* under src/main/resources and copy the input.csv file into the input folder